djalbat/Easy-DragAndDrop/README.md

  * `DirectoryNameMarkerEntry`
  * `DirectoryNameDraggableEntry`

-The `DirectoryNameDraggableEntry` has two:
+The `DirectoryNameDraggableEntry` class has two:

  * `ToggleButton`
  * `DirectoryNameButton`

-And the `FileNameDraggableEntry` has one:
+And the `FileNameDraggableEntry` class has one:

  * `FileNameButton`

 ## Compiling from source

 Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
 The pertinent commands are: